JohnSalchichonGH/consolidate/README.md

 ## FAQ

 **Does this upload my code anywhere?**
-No. Everything runs locally in your browser.
-No network requests are made.
+No. Everything runs locally in your browser — both the hosted version on GitHub Pages and the downloaded HTML file.
+The page is static with zero backend.
+No network requests are made after the initial page load.
 You can verify this by opening DevTools → Network tab while using the tool.

 **Can I use this with private/proprietary code?**
 Yes.
 Your code never leaves your machine.
 The HTML file doesn't even load external resources beyond two Google Fonts (which can be removed for fully air-gapped use).